rsmva-oo1/For_Hogwarts/README.md

 Code snippet
 GROQ_API_KEY=your_actual_api_key_here
-Note: For security reasons, the .env file is excluded from version control.
+<b>Note: For security reasons, the .env file is excluded from version control.</b>

 4️⃣ Run the Development Server
 Bash